ashish9921/face_detection_image/README.md

 using face detection module and open cv module

-for run this project to your device dounload those images as well
+for run this project to your device download those images as well